mauribadnights/sociophysics/README.md

 3. Matplotlib: a library for creating visualizations of data
 4. Seaborn: a library for creating more advanced visualizations

-Once you have installed the dependencies, you can run the code in the main.py file to perform the analysis and simulation.
+Once you have installed the dependencies, you can run the code in the matrix_generator.ipynb file in the matrix_generator folder to perform the analysis and then run the simulator.ipynb in the simulator folder to start the simulation.
 The code will load the data from the pedestrian_data.csv file and perform the following steps:

 1. Explore the data and visualize the distribution of pedestrian movement across the platform.
 2. Fit the three different Markov chains to the data and compare the results.